umarpervaiz/Playstore-Reviews/README.md

 # Playstore-Reviews
-Scrapping google playstore app reviews
+Scrapping reviews of different apps from google playstore